josorioromero/game-of-drones/README.md

 * Start the game by input the two players names and clicking on the **start** button.
 * Each player will select the move and will click the **OK** button, when both players have selected their movements, the **Fight**       button will appear and the computer will calculate who's the winner.
 The round results will appear on the right side of the screen.
+  The round can finish with a win for some player or with a draw.
 * The fight will repeat until one player wins 3 rounds.
 The winner will become the new emperor.
 * When the game is finished the game data is stored in the database and you can play again clicking on the **play again** button.
 * If you click the **history** menu, you'll see an historical information about all the games including the winner, loser and rounds.